This page is intended as an appendix to the sediment segmentation model and the migration chart.

 sediment zones data (all zones)

-sediment zones data (without overlaps)
+sediment zones data (no overlaps)

 more on East Yorkshire coastal erosion